A History of the Azores

 says she is writing a poem every day, so I know

-my job is done, and I am free to go to the Azores.
+my job is done, so I am free to go to the Azores.

 São Miguel